diemastermonkey/projects/README.md

 ## [Dial-O-Tron](https://codepen.io/Unhacker/full/VwowxWL) (Javascript/Android?)
 This is already [well underway](https://codepen.io/Unhacker/full/VwowxWL) over on [my CodePen](https://codepen.io/Unhacker).
-Like 'Doors', but instead of exploring a maze you're exploring a local area code of phone numbers, complete with DTMF dialing, etc.
-Discover and interact with NPCs, voicemail, control systems, dead-drops.
-Collect clues, solve puzzles, gain access, take over the world!
+Like ['Doors'](https://github.com/diemastermonkey/doors), but instead of a maze it's a local area code full of phone numbers and the user interface is a phone complete with DTMF dialing, etc. Discover and interact with NPCs, voicemail, control systems, dead-drops.
+Collect clues, solve puzzles, gain access - take over the world!

 I'm definitely going to wrap this and get it onto Android for the Play store.